 - We show how commutativity can be used to prove information flow security in sharedmemory concurrent programs.
-Our verification technique allows threads to flexibly manipulate secret data and does not require reasoning (nor make assumptions) about the timing of executions, such that it is directly applicable to programs running on standard hardware. - We introduce the generalized notion of abstract commutativity, which requires operations to commute only relative to a user-defined abstraction of the shared state.
-Abstract commutativity applies to a much wider set of common scenarios. - We incorporate these techniques into COMMCSL, a novel concurrent separation logic that enables modular proofs of information flow security using abstract commutativity. - We formalize our logic and prove its soundness in Isabelle/HOL [Nipkow et al. 2002]. - We implement COMMCSL in an automated, SMT-based verification tool called HyperViper based on the Viper verification infrastructure [Müller et al. 2016]. - We evaluate our logic and tool by verifying the information flow security of several challenging, realistic examples.
+Our verification technique allows threads to flexibly manipulate secret data and does not require reasoning (nor make assumptions) about the timing of executions, such that it is directly applicable to programs running on standard hardware. - We introduce the generalized notion of abstract commutativity, which requires operations to commute only relative to a user-defined and application-specific abstraction of the shared state.
+Abstract commutativity applies to a much wider set of common scenarios. - We incorporate these techniques into COMMCSL, a novel concurrent separation logic that enables modular proofs of information flow security using abstract commutativity. - We formalize our logic and prove its soundness in Isabelle/HOL [Nipkow et al. 2002]. - We implement COMMCSL in an automated, SMT-based verification tool called HYPERVIPER based on the Viper verification infrastructure [Müller et al. 2016]. - We evaluate our tool by proving several challenging examples information flow secure.